peacess/doors/doors_lib/go/gen_ffi_rpc/README.md

-# parse fbs file and generate are faster in go
+# parse fbs file and generate are faster in dev